Vacuole: Central

-Contractile vacuoles
+Contractile

-Contractile Vacuoles is a specialized osmoregulatory organelle that is present in many free-living protists.
+A contractile vacuole is a specialized osmoregulatory organelle that is present in many free-living protists.
 The contractile vacuole is part of the contractile vacuole complex which includes radial arms and a spongiome.
 The contractile vacuole complex works periodically contracts to remove excess water and ions from the cell to balance water flow into the cell.
 When the contractile vacuole is slowly taking water in, the contractile vacuole enlarges, this is called diastole and when it reaches its threshold, the central vacuole contracts then contracts (systole) periodically to release water.

-Food vacuoles
+Digestive

-Food vacuoles (also called digestive vacuole) are organelles found in Ciliates, and Plasmodium falciparum, a protozoan parasite that causes Malaria.
+Food vacuoles (also called digestive vacuole) are organelles found in certain protists, such as ciliates, amoeboids and Plasmodium falciparum, a protozoan parasite that causes malaria.

+In Paramecium, the food vacuoles can show variation in size and shape based on their contents, solute balance and timing of ingestion in the cellular pharynx.
+The vacuoles of Ophrydium versatile undergo discoidal vesicle membrane recycling to the cytostome, condensing in the process, then associate with rough endoplasmic reticulum, receive protein coating on their cytosolic or exterior face from fusion with cup-shaped coated vesicles and condense again while producing cup-shaped coated vesicles, possibly for the purpose of enzyme recycling, prior to cytoproct egestion of residues mediated by vacuole fusion.

+The food vacuoles of Plasmodium falciparum have been found to have calcium storage properties mediated by active transport and associated with vacuole acidification that are important for P. falciparum asexual reproduction.

 Histopathology

 In histopathology, vacuolization is the formation of vacuoles or vacuole-like structures, within or adjacent to cells.
 It is an unspecific sign of disease.